thi-ng/umbrella/CONTRIBUTING.md

 on the lookout for similar small demos showcasing these integrations (e.g. w/ React, WebGL, SVG etc.)

-The repo contains a generator bash script to create a new example project skeleon in the repo's `/examples` dir.
+The repo contains a generator bash script to create a new example project skeleton in the repo's `/examples` dir.
 Use it like below (and make sure the name is not already taken):

 ```